Fanisting/orders_scraper/README.md

 pyinstaller -n choose -F --windowed choose.py
 ```

 You will find the compiled app in `dist/` folder, try to run it.

+## Output

+Once you run the app and choose a platform, you will find a `.html/.txt` file in local folder.